MasqueCrow/space_invader/README.md

 # Space Invader Game
-Build my own simple space invader game to improve my programming skill while exploring the usage of object-oriented programming design to create different objects in this project
+Created my own space invader game to enhance my programming skill while exploring the usage of object-oriented programming design to create different objects in this project. 🚀🚀

 ## Features